 Request field is also included in an EBCS Content Request ANQP-element, transmitted by an EBCS non-

 AP STA to request one or more EBCS traffic streams from an unassociated AP.
 The format of the EBCS

-Content Request field is shown in Figure 9-144b (EBCS Content Request Information List field format).
+Content Request field is shown in Figure 9-144b (EBCS Content Request field format).